zzzprojects/EntityFramework.Extended/readme.md

 The Entity Framework Extended library is available on nuget.org via package name `EntityFramework.Extended`.

-To install EntityFramework.Extended, run the following command in the Package Manager Console
+To install EntityFramework.Extended, run the following command in the Package Manager Console.

     PM> Install-Package EntityFramework.Extended